Charlie Chaplin Filmography Continued

 plucky fugitive goes along with the ruse and after seeing to the church

-pitting one side of the congregation against the other in
+the congregation against the other in

-to see who contributes the most, he gives a wonderful sermon in
+the most, he gives a wonderful sermon in

-- the story of David and Goliath.
+and Goliath.
 His story is so effective that

-young boy breaks into wild applause which Charlie acknowledges with the
+a young boy breaks into wild applause

-of a seasoned theatrical.
+aplomb of a seasoned

 At